mahmoud-abo-al-ela/Web-Development/Landing Pages/Logo/README.md

-built with HTML, CSS and small JS code. link: https://mahmoudali2233.github.io/Logo-Website/
+built with HTML, CSS and small JS code.